svenkubiak/simple-http/README.md

 Simple HTTP Java Client Library
 ================

-Zero-dependency Java HTTP client that wraps around the default HTTP Client that was introduced in Java 9 making HTTP requests in Java even simpler while covering probably the majority of the standard use-cases.
+Zero-dependency HTTP client that wraps around the default Java HTTP Client that was introduced in Java 9 making HTTP requests in Java even simpler while covering probably the majority of the standard use-cases.

 Requires Java 21.

 Supports GET, POST, PUT, PATCH and DELETE.
+Sync calls only.

 Usage
 ------------------